Vietnam.vn - Nền tảng quảng bá Việt Nam

 Vietnam's marine farming industry faces difficulties in 2024

-According to the report of the Department of Fisheries (Ministry of Agriculture and Rural Development), in 2022, the marine farming area of our country will reach more than 256,000 hectares, with an output of nearly 750,000 tons; in 2023, the output could reach nearly 800,000 tons.
+According to a report by the Department of Fisheries (Ministry of Agriculture and Rural Development), in 2022, our country's marine farming area will reach more than 256,000 hectares, with an output of nearly 750,000 tons; in 2023, the output could reach nearly 800,000 tons.

 Thứ trưởng Phùng Đức Tiến phát biểu tại hội nghị